MihaelaDoran/Manual-Testing-Portofolio/README.md

 - desired and sufficient coverage of the requirements and functionalities under the test
 - exploratory regression testing must be performed on the Admin module, which includes the "User Management" and "Job" sections <br>
 #### 1.1.4 Test scope <br>
-- **Tests in scope:** All the feature of Admin module which were defined in software requirement specs need to be tested: functional testing, GUI testing
+- **Tests in scope:** all the feature of Admin module which were defined in software requirement specs need to be tested: functional testing, GUI testing
 - **Tests not in scope:** performance testing, integration testing, compatibility testing with multiple browsers <br>
 #### 1.1.5 Risks detected <br>
 **Project risks:**